mapbox/mapbox-directions-swift/README.md

 ## Publish documentation

+After a release, follow these steps to generate and publish documentation and update the iOS site with the latest version number:

+1. Generate and publish the documentation.
-After a release, run `./scripts/publish-documetnation.sh v#.#.#` replacing `v#.#.#` with the release version number.
-This script will generate checkout the release branch, install dependencies, generate documentation, switch to the `publisher-production` branch and commit the generated documentation.
+  - Run `./scripts/publish-documetnation.sh v#.#.#` replacing `v#.#.#` with the release version number.
+  - This script will checkout the release branch, install dependencies, generate the documentation, and commit the generated documentation to a new branch.
+  - Create a pull request and set the base branch to `publisher-production`.
+2. Wait for new documentation to be live.

-Once you merge the new documentation into `publisher-production`, the new version will be available within 10 minutes.
-You can check #publisher channel in Slack for a notification of when your commit has been published.
+  - Once you merge the branch into `publisher-production`, the new version will be available within 10 minutes.
+  - You can check the #publisher channel in Slack for a notification of when your commit has been published.
+3. Update the ios-sdk repository constants.

-Once the new documentation is live, you must complete the [MapboxDirections.swift instructions](https://github.com/mapbox/ios-sdk#mapboxdirectionsswift) in the ios-sdk repository.
+  - Complete the [MapboxDirections.swift instructions](https://github.com/mapbox/ios-sdk#mapboxdirectionsswift) in the ios-sdk repository.